 Interviewing experts in the topic of your course or people recognized in your industry will provide great content that will entice your learners with their insights.
 It can be a video or text in a Q&A format.
 It’s a fact that videos of people have the best impact, not only for their humanizing effect, but they are more likely to inspire learners.

-Using quizzes wisely can be a fantastic learning tool.
-Test often.
-Its proven students remember material they are tested on.
-As well, it helps you to test the extent to which they have understood the information.
-Drag and drop questions, matching, multiple choice, true or false or even games can be used to evaluate students throughout a course.
-Don’t have any time to design a quiz?
+Quizzes, judiciously applied, can be a fantastic learning tool.
+Students remember material they are tested on.
+Retrieving information somehow seems to move it to a more permanent storage slot.
+Quizzes have been shown to increase student retention.
+So test often.
 Don’t worry, there are tools like SHIFT that have more than fifteen customizable and pre-built templates that can instantly make your evaluations dynamic and engaging (check them out).

 Creating engaging and effective eLearning courses can be resource intensive.
 The above ideas are just a small sampling of how to come up with great eLearning.
 Have any other ideas worked well for you?
 Please leave a comment below.